 3. Purchasing unnecessary stock.
 Before Optiply, StoryTiles often suffered from excess inventory that went unsold.
 This led to unnecessary costs, a loss of warehouse space, and a negative impact on cash flow.
 With Optiply, StoryTiles can more accurately align inventory procurement with customer demand, minimising the likelihood of excess inventory.

 Beauty Plaza is another online beauty business that accelerated its growth by saving 30% on stock.
 Want to read their success story?

 Three reasons why StoryTiles is happy with Optiply:

 1. Time-savings.
 The StoryTiles purchasing process has become much more efficient thanks to Optiply and now takes much less time.
 Automatically ordering the correct quantities ensures purchasing staff can focus on other tasks.

 2. Better insights.
 With Optiply, StoryTiles has more insight into current stock, customer demand and supplier performance.
 This makes it easier to react quickly to changes in the market.

 3. Cost-efficient.
 Optiply helps StoryTiles lower procurement costs by reducing excess inventory and aligning orders more closely with customer demand. his leads to improved cash flow and less cash tied up in inventory.

-Optiply’s customers achieve
+What our customers typically achieve